tomtana/python-glinet/README.md

-# python-glinet - A Python3 client for GL-Inet Router
+# python-glinet - A Python3 Client for GL-Inet Router
 This package aims to provide full access to the GL-Inet Luci API for firmware versions >= 4.0 via json-rpc.

 There is no official English documentation of the API yet.
 The lib parses the Chinese documentation from [here](https://dev.gl-inet.cn/docs/api_docs_page)  and dynamically